 The Republicans have been constantly complaining about the Democrats' attempt to redistribute the wealth from the rich to the poor.
 Of course, Republicans will complain about this — they want to continue to redistribute the wealth from working people to their wealthy benefactors, as has been the policy of the United States since the inception of the income tax in 1913.
 Although marginal tax rates have been much higher in the past, there were always plenty of tax loopholes that the wealthy could exploit to reduce their effective tax rate.
 Nonetheless, the tax code effectively redistributes the wealth from working people to the wealthy.
 Indeed, it can be considered a huge handout to the wealthy.
 This is easier to see with a hypothetical example:

 Now consider a real tax example: in 2014, a taxpayer works to earn $5.34 million, while another taxpayer receives $5.34 million as an inheritance.
-The taxpayer who worked would have to pay about one third of his income in taxes, or $1.75 million, while the taxpayer who received the inheritance pays 0.
+The taxpayer who worked must pay about 1/3 of his income in taxes, or $1.75 million, while the taxpayer who received the inheritance pays 0.
 So here is a real example that conforms to the actual tax code, where the beneficiary receives the equivalent of a $1.75 million handout from the government — this is to a single individual!
-And the Republicans are complaining because some people are receiving about $133 per month in food stamps?
+And Republicans complain because some people receive about $133 per month in food stamps?

 But wait a minute!
 Wasn't Mitt Romney secretly recorded as saying that 47% of Americans will vote for Barack Obama because they depend on handouts from the government, because they don't take responsibility for themselves?
 And yet, isn't forcing lower income people to pay higher effective tax rates than wealthy people a handout to the wealthy?
 And wouldn't more of those lower income people be able to take greater responsibility for themselves — to not be so "dependent on the government" — if so much of their hard earned money was not taxed away by the government?
 Indeed, is not the amount of these handouts to the wealthy in the form of lower effective tax rates far more valuable that any handouts to welfare mothers, to Social Security recipients, or to combat veterans who risk their lives?
 And if the poor were permitted to keep more of their money, wouldn't that money be far more valuable to them than it is to the wealthy?
 So why do we let this continue?